jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 68 74 74 70 73 3A 2F 2F 79 6F 75 74 75 2E 62 65 2F 49 39 4A 47 39 6B 55 31 37 52 49 3F 73 69 3D 63 77 74 5A 78 74 78 76 30 37 4C 68 52 51 39 50 26 74 3D 31 35 31 32
 ```

-### Enemy animation (optional)
+### Enemy animation

 Enemies look boring as a static sprite.
-Lets give it some character by animating it's walk cycle.
+Lets give it some character by animating their walk cycle.
 In this case, the ghost enemy doesn't have legs so its going to float around instead.

-We already provide you with a ready-to-go animation located in *Assets > Animations > Enemy*, so you can just drag and drop that in.
-However, if you would like to get some experience working with the animator and blendtrees (which you'll do a lot) follow the video below to make your animation.
+Add an *animator* component to the Enemy.
+We already provide you with a ready-to-go animation located in *Assets > Animations > Enemy*, so you can just drag and drop that in to the controller of the animator component via the unity inspector.
+However, if you would like to get some experience working with the animator and blendtrees (which you'll do a lot) follow the video below to make your own animation.

 https://youtu.be/I9JG9kU17RI?si=lWHJnjz5SdM0bKCG&t=1613